Vanos2002/multiscale_analysis_run_ready/README.md

 \alpha_{method} = \left|\frac{\phi_{method} - \phi_{QLT}}{\phi_{QLT}}\right|
 $$

+The subsequent tables compare the respective relative phi difference values for a given epsilon in the Feireisl and Tucker-Will scheme.
+Each table also includes a column labeled "Winner" that evaluates the smaller number between Feireisl and Tucker-Will (TW) results.
+Below each table is a column chart plot portraying the percentage of better convergence to QLT ("Lagrange planetary equations via  compared to the second method.
+We approach the problem with two ode integrators: an explicit Runge-Kutta 4th order adaptive method and an implicit Gauss collocation method.

+Initial parameters of the simulation + explicitly written tolerances at which the integrations were performed, are written in [init_conditions_and_run_params.md](init_conditions_and_run_params.md).

 ## Explicit RK4 Adaptive Integration Method

 | $\epsilon$ | Feireisl | TW | Winner |